-TMI Coatings, Inc. (TMI) was contracted by a renowned hospital to complete a helipad restoration project by apply new coatings to the surface.
-The original coatings were heavily worn which caused the underlying steel to deteriorate, and provided low visibility for the helicopter pilots looking to land.
-The helipad was also in need of a new logo painting.
+TMI Coatings, Inc. (TMI) was contracted by a renowned hospital to complete a helipad restoration project by applying a new coating system to the surface.
+The original coatings were heavily worn, which caused the underlying steel to deteriorate, and it provided poor visibility for the helicopter pilots looking to land.
 TMI strived to create a safer pad, restore its structural integrity, and paint a new logo on the helipad all in this one helipad restoration project.

 - Safely disposed of all of this material and any debris caused from surface preparation.

 - Applied a primer coat to the metal substrate for adhesion and corrosion protection.